 St Patrick's Cathedral's Peal of Bells

-The bells – ranging in weight from 150 to 450 kilograms – will be installed in the spire of the Blessed Sacrament Chapel.
-They will accompany St Patrick, donated by
+The bells - ranging in weight from 150 to 450 kilograms - have been installed in the spire of the Blessed Sacrament Chapel.
+They accompany the St Patrick bell, donated by

 Six of the bells are over 100 years old and were sourced from St Paul's Anglican Church in Widnes, Liverpool, England.

 An additional two bells, including the tenor bell, were newly cast at John Taylor Bell Foundry in Leicestershire, England.

 Together, the eight bells were tuned into an octave in the key of A Major at Matthew Higby & Co., Holcombe, Bath, England.

 St Patrick's Cathedral, Parramatta - the 'Cradle of Catholicism in Australia', is steeped in history and Catholic tradition.
 It is home to the site of the first Roman Catholic Church dedicated to St Patrick in Australia.
 It has the oldest Catholic parish school chapel in Australia and the oldest mortuary chapel.
 The first convent, Sisters of Charity, was established here and the first nun was professed in Parramatta.

 On 19 April 1803, a proclamation by NSW Governor Captain Philip Gidley King at Government House, Parramatta permitted Rev Fr James Dixon to say Mass at Sydney, Parramatta and Hawkesbury.
 Parramatta's first Mass was on 22 May 1803, in the vicinity of the present-day Cathedral.
 The foundation stone for the first St Patrick's Church was laid on St Patrick's Day 1836 and was consecrated on 28 May 1837.